LukasPrader/BscThesis_Physics_uibk/notebook.md

 ### 23/03/24
 An incomplete improvement to the block entropy, making it possible to show the actual block entropy from an initial transition matrix, not only for stationary distributions, has been started.

+### 25/03/24
+Block entropy was now implemented correctly.
+The functions for entropy, entropy rate, stationary distribution and block entropy, as well as the exploratory plots were moved to a separate notebook for now as to not clutter the old notebook with still largely changing results.